 An Xbox Series S has been rumoured for a while, mostly under the codename of Lockheart, and rumours suggest that it could also launch this coming holiday period.

 Here then is everything you need to know about the Xbox Series S, based on the speculation so far.

 What is Xbox Series S?

 When Phil Spencer first teased what was coming next from Xbox, during E3 2018, he suggested that there could be more than one machine on the horizon.

 Since then, the company has officially confirmed the Xbox Series X, which will be released "holiday 2020".
-However, considering that will be an all-singing, all-dancing powerhouse of a console, likely with a price to match, there has been plenty of chatter to suggest that we'll see a cheaper, less-specced model too.
+However, considering that will be a full-on powerhouse of a console, likely with a price to match, there has been plenty of chatter to suggest that we'll see a cheaper, less-specced model too.

 That started with the codename "Lockheart".

 In December 2019, it was suggested that two new consoles were in development: Anaconda and Lockheart.
-The former is thought to be Series X (also previously known as Project Scarlett) while the other has recently started to appear as the Xbox Series S.
+The former is thought to be Series X (also previously known as Project Scarlett) while the other is touted as the Xbox Series S.

-It will be a trimmed back replacement for the Xbox One S, it is said, with less power than the Series X but with the ability to play games in (almost) 4K HDR.
+It will reportedly be a trimmed back replacement for the Xbox One S and/or Xbox One X (which has recently been discontinued), with less power than the Series X but with the ability to play games in (almost) 4K HDR.

 Xbox Series S specs